webbddev/tours/README.md

 ##### General Information

-- Purpose of the project is to train myself on using useState, useEffect, fetching and working with data, deploying "loading..." true/false functionality
+- Purpose of the project is to train myself on using useState, useEffect, fetching and working with data and props, deploying "loading..." true/false functionality

 ##### Technologies Used